COMPLETE EPISODE GUIDE WITH CRITICAL COMMENTARY

 "It was a long time ago, but I still have fond memories of Gail Kobe and Katherine Squire," Grizzard relates.
 "Perry Lafferty, whose daughter later married William Shatner, directed.
 I'd done "The Chaser" when the series was still at a half hour, but I remember that "In His Image" was the first hour-long episode.
 It was a real joy...I had great fun doing both episodes.
 Rod Serling was always there to do his narrations.
 He was a very kind man."

-But in truth, Serling was not around much for the final two years of "The Twilight Zone."
-He took up a new line of work - teaching students about writing and media, both locally and back at his second residence in Binghamton, New York.
-After three years, Serling had done his best work for the series and most of what would follow later was merely average and not up to the level of magic of most of his scripts .
+Serling was not around much for the final two years of "The Twilight Zone" either.
+He continued to write scripts, but it was amidst a multitude of other activities.
+It came as a surprise to Rod and everyone at the all-but-defunct Cayuga Productions that, so few months later, they would be back in full swing.
+Serling took up a new line of work - teaching students about writing and media, both locally and back at his second residence in Binghamton, New York.
+After three years, he had done his best work for the series and most of what would follow later was merely average and not up to the level of magic of most of his scripts .
 The producer of the first thirteen of the eighteen hour episodes was Herbert Hirschman.
-Hirschman did admirably, but the magnetism of Serling and Buck Houghton that had guided the first 102 episodes was now just TV history, artifacts in reruns.
-The decision to make "Twilight Zone" into an hour show was a move that many continue to call a mistake, but had it not been done, six or seven remarkable episodes would remain ethereal.
-Hirschman got things started, and after doing so, the reigns were turned over to Bert Granet.
+Hirschman did admirably, but the magnetism of Serling and Buck Houghton that had shaped the first 102 episodes was now just TV history, artifacts in reruns.
+The decision to make "Twilight Zone" into an hour show was a move that many continue to call a mistake, but had it not been done, six or seven remarkable episodes would not have been done.

 ORIGINALLY BROADCAST AS EPISODE 104